arzkar/Product-Logistics-API/README.md

   ```
   http://0.0.0.0:5000/docs#/
   ```

+- `/access_token`: To get the access token to use `/user` and `/data` endpoints.
+The access token expires in 30 mins, after which you will need to get it again.
+This is hardcoded and can be changed according to your needs by editing the `ACCESS_TOKEN_EXPIRE_MINUTES` variable in `main.py`.

+- `/users/me`: To get info about the current logged in user.

+- `/user/create/`: Create a new admin user.

+- `/user/update/`: Update the password of an existing admin user.

+- `/user/delete/`: Delete an existing admin user.

+- `/users/`: Get info of all admin users

+- `/users/{user_id}`: Get info of admin user by user_id

 - `/data/upload`: API endpoint to upload the created CSV file to the server.
 The contents in the file would be moved to a Database (either PostgreSQL or MySQL as configured).